theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

 )
 ```

-Then, Mickey Jin of Trend Micro reported an integer underflow vulnerability ([CVE-2021-30724](https://www.trendmicro.com/en_us/research/21/f/CVE-2021-30724_CVMServer_Vulnerability_in_macOS_and_iOS.html)).
+Mickey Jin of Trend Micro reported an integer underflow vulnerability ([CVE-2021-30724](https://www.trendmicro.com/en_us/research/21/f/CVE-2021-30724_CVMServer_Vulnerability_in_macOS_and_iOS.html)) in this service.
 However, the patch introduced a new uninitialized memory vulnerability.
 This article describes the vulnerability (CVE-2022-26721) and some knowledge gained during the exploitation process.

 ### Background: CVE-2021-30724

 In CVMServer, `cvmsServInitializeConnection` processes XPC messages.
-The following code processes messages with the `"message"` field set to 10 or 18.
+The following code snippet is responsible for processing messages whose `"message"` field is set to `10` or `18`.

 ```c++
 xpc_object_t content = xpc_dictionary_get_value(req, "source");